 If you would like to organize your stay with an organization, we recommend the French organization Evaneos.
 We recommend that you contact a local expert for a free, no-obligation quote, to save you time preparing your trip and give you plenty of ideas for activities and itineraries!

 It is now essential to travel to Jordan with a travel insurance with COVID fees included.
 Some bank cards will be able to provide you with a certificate, make sure that the mention COVID 19 appears on it.
 Don’t panic if your credit card doesn’t cover this, you can take out travel health insurance.

 We still advise you to subscribe to a travel health insurancein order to leave with a light spirit on vacation or on a trip, because theinsurance included with your credit card offers you very low coverage, the ceilings are lower than with a classic travel health insurance and does not cover all sports activities abroad.

-For our vacations and our two long trips (around the world in a backpack and around Europe in a camping car), we went through the Chapka organization.
-For vacations the most appropriate contract is Cap Assistance 24h/24.
+For our vacations and our two long trips (backpacking around the world and touring Europe in a camper van), we used the Chapka organization.
+For vacations, the most appropriate contract is Cap Assistance 24h/24.

 We advise you to inquire about the terms and conditions of this insurance or to get a free quote (about 20 Euro per person for 1 week).
 S

-f you subscribe through the link below you will be able to benefit from -5% immediate discount by clicking on the link below (when you click on quote / subscribe, the discount is automatically applied mention at the bottom of the page).
+f you subscribe via the link below, you can benefit from an immediate -5% discount by clicking on the link below (when you click on quote / subscribe, the discount is automatically applied, indicated at the bottom of the page).